tmpfs/async-validate/doc/readme/api.md

 function validates()
 ```

-Returns a `boolean` derived from the rule `required` property and other factors to determine if the value should be subject to the validation rule, typically invoked within a rule validation function.
+Returns a `boolean` derived from the rule `required` property and other factors to determine if the value should be subject to validation.

 ##### diff